 These lotion bars are an easy way to keep skin soft and supple all year round.
 Take 2.5 ounces of beeswax, 3.5 ounces of olive oil, and 3.5 ounces of shea butter with 3 mL of fragrance oil.
 Melt the beeswax and olive oil in the microwave using 30-second intervals, and then stir in the shea butter.
 Finish off with your fragrance oil.
 Pour the lotion into a silicone mold (or a lined muffin tin) and allow them to harden.

 Finding A High-Quality Product

-If you don’t have the time to make your own, or if you prefer a product that has more high-quality moisturizing ingredients, then there are plenty of products on the market that have beeswax as a main ingredient.
+If you don’t have the time to make your own, or if you prefer a product that has more high-quality moisturizing ingredients, then there are plenty of products on the market that have beeswax as the main ingredient.
+The Internet is a great resource to find products that work for people with the same skin type as you.
 To potentially use beeswax for wrinkles, in particular, organic beeswax for skin is your go-to choice and is best found in stores that sell high-end beeswax skin cream for possibly helping with dry, sensitive skin.